 In April 2018, we entered into the Porton Agreement with Porton to license key elements of Codexis' biocatalyst technology for use in Porton's global custom intermediate and API development and manufacturing business.
 Under the Porton Agreement, we are eligible to receive annual collaboration fees and research and development revenues.
-We received an initial collaboration fee of \$0.5 million within 30 days of the effective date of the agreement, and we recognizedno research and development revenue for the three and six months ended June 30, 2018 and 2017.
-We had deferred revenue of \$0.5 million and none at June 30, 2018 and December 31, 2017, respectively.
+We received an initial collaboration fee of \$0.5 million within 30 days of the effective date of the agreement, and we recognized no research and development revenue for the three and nine months ended September 30, 2018 and 2017.
+We had deferred revenue of \$0.5 million and none at September 30, 2018 and December 31, 2017, respectively.
+Revenue relating to the functional license will be recognized at a point in time when control of the license transfers to the customer.